devcontainers/feature-starter/README.md

 }
 ```

 Options are exported as feature-scoped environment variables.
-The option name is captialized and sanitized according to [option resolution](https://containers.dev/implementors/features/#option-resolution).
+The option name is capitalized and sanitized according to [option resolution](https://containers.dev/implementors/features/#option-resolution).

 ```bash
 #!/bin/bash